laravel/docs/collections.md

         ]
     */

-If multiple items have the same key, only the last one will appear in the new collection.

-You may also pass your own callback, which should return the value to key the collection by:
+You may also pass a callback to the method.
+The callback should return the value to key the collection by:

     $keyed = $collection->keyBy(function ($item) {
         return strtoupper($item['product_id']);